 FRANCE: French government slams EU fishing policy reforms

+The French agriculture ministry has criticised the new EU Commission proposals on fishing.
 The proposed policy will shrink Europe's fishing industry by up to 60%.
 The French ministry acknowledged the EU proposals to implement tighter controls, greater efficiency and fish-stocks evaluation are well-intended, but it said the proposed policy "doesn't sufficiently take into account the economic, social and territorial aspects of the fishing industry".

 Get full access to all content, just $1 for 30 days

 just-food gives you the widest food market coverage.

 Paid just-food members have unlimited access to all our exclusive content - including 16 years of archives.

 I am so confident you will love complete access to our content that today I can offer you 30 days access for $1.

 It’s our best ever membership offer – just for you.

 Dean Best, editor of just-food